tiagobento/watertemplate-engine/README.md

 Template.java
 ---
-Make your template classes override `getTemplateFileURI`, `getSubTemplates` (optional) and `getMasterTemplate` (optional) to build your templates.
+Make your template classes override `getTemplateFilePath`, `getSubTemplates` (optional) and `getMasterTemplate` (optional) to build your templates.
 Use `this.args` to input values to be used in your templates.

 e.g.: